fpyir/code-forge/README.md

 /full_stacks  <-- Home for all the full stack apps.
 Each is deployed independently.
   /<project_1>   <-- Each project is its own package in the monorepo.

-/fe_products    <-- Frontend-only projects.
+/frontend_mentor    <-- Frontend Mentor projects
-  /<project_1>   <-- Each project is its own package in the monorepo.
+  /base   <-- Base config & dependencies for every frontend mentor project /<project_1>   <-- Each project is its own package in the monorepo.

-/code_products    <-- Code-only projects.
+/code_only    <-- Code-only projects.
 Do not have to be in typescript.
   /advent_of_code   <-- Single package for all Advent of Code solutions /leet_code    <-- Single package for all LeetCode solutions.
 ```